Declaration in accordance with Section 289f of the German Commercial Code (Handelsgesetzbuch – HGB)

 In principle, Group management approval is required for all key business decisions at the affiliate level.

-The responsibilities, rights and duties of individual employees as well as the respective national compliance officer in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct that is published at the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
-There is regular training for the management and the employees.
+The rights and duties of individual employees in the Biotest Group are governed by Biotest's Code of Ethics and Business Conduct (Code of Conduct) that is published on the Biotest website and in the national compliance manuals and are comprehensively set out on the Intranet and regularly updated.
+The most essential content and messages of the Code of Conduct have been summarised in a leaflet which was or will be distributed to all employees and relevant business partners in electronic and physical form.

 Biotest AG is a member of the “Verein Arzneimittel und Kooperation im Gesundheitswesen e.V.”
-(Pharmaceuticals and Cooperation in Healthcare Association) based in Berlin, Germany.
-This voluntary self-regulating organisation was established by German-based pharmaceutical companies to guard against anti-competitive practices and, if necessary, to impose punishments for such practices.
+(AKG = Pharmaceuticals and Cooperation in Healthcare Association) based in Berlin, Germany.
+This voluntary self-regulating organisation was established by German-based pharmaceutical companies to guard against potentially corruptive and anti-competitive practices and, if necessary, to impose punishments for such practices.

 The compliance systems were also gradually implemented in Biotest AG’s affiliated companies, whereby national compliance manuals were prepared and updated on the basis of the national code and Biotest AG’s compliance manual.
-Even the Biotest Code of Ethics and Business Conduct is naturally mandatory for the affiliates.
-Where new companies are added to the consolidation group the group-wide compliance rules are introduced in parallel to forming the companies together with a training of the management and the employees and adjusted to national requirements.
+Even the Biotest Code of Ethics and Business Conduct is mandatory for the affiliates.

 The Biotest Group is committed to regular, open and timely communication with institutional investors and analysts, private shareholders, employees and other stakeholders.